andrewtdunn/cs253_Blog/README.md

 [Deployed Project Here](https://udacity-cs253-blog-153717.appspot.com/)

  Multi-user blog built using google app engine.
-Enables user to create different user profiles.

  Includes security functionality such that logged in users can only create, update, or delete their own posts.